ashutosh-ps/arxiv-explorer/README.md

 ### Browse Categories
 1. Visit the **Categories** page
+2. Categories are organized by field (Computer Science, Physics, Mathematics, etc.)
+3. Click any group header to expand/collapse categories
-2. Click on any category card to explore papers in that field
+4. Click a category to view papers with infinite scroll support
-3. Each category shows recent papers with full metadata
+5. Each category shows the full arXiv taxonomy (155 categories across 16 fields)

 ### Manage Your Library
 1. Bookmark papers by clicking the star icon
 2. View all bookmarked papers in **My Library** → Bookmarks
 3. Check your reading history in **My Library** → History
+4. Export all bookmarks as BibTeX file for citation managers
-4. Clear history anytime with one click
+5. Clear history anytime with one click

+### Copy Citations
+1. Open any paper by clicking on it
+2. Click the **Cite** button in the paper modal
+3. Select your preferred format (APA, MLA, IEEE, Chicago, BibTeX)
+4. Preview the formatted citation
+5. Click **Copy** to copy to clipboard

 ### Dark Mode
 - Toggle dark/light mode using the moon/sun icon in the header